happner/happner/docs/configuration.md

 Alternatively mesh modules and components can use `UTILITIES.createLogger(name, obj)`

 * It does not create a new logger.
 It creates wrapper functions to call the existing logger more effeciently.
-* It tests for `level enabled` before calling into the logger - this minimises the impact of excessive trace and debug usage.
+* It uses logLevel guards to minimise the impact of liberal trace and debug usage.
 * If `obj` is provided, log methods will be created on `obj`

 eg.